Market

 give the information required by the Companies Act, 2013 (“the

-in India including Indian Accounting Standards (“Ind AS”)
+in conformity with Indian Accounting Standards (“Ind AS”)

-the Company as at March 31, 2024, its profits including its other
+the Company as at March 31, 2025, its loss including its other

 comprehensive income, its cashflows and the changes in equity